 Drinking vinegars are a sweet vinegar based syrup that you can mix with bubbly water, wine or alcohol to make a delicious and refreshing drink.
 They can also be quite medicinal (sans the booze).

 We make our apple juice the old fashioned way: chopped apples steeped in boiling water.
 It’s easy and we can make a lot in one go.
-I have a steam juicer and it works great at extracting juice but for huge volumes I find it really tedious and time consuming.
+I have a steam juicer and it works great at extracting juice.
+When making large volumes I do find it to be too time consuming but some people would say the opposite.
+It is worth investigating!
 This recipe is for the good old fashioned method of making juice (and yes we do pasteurize, just to be safe.)

 Buying raw apple cider vinegar with mother can be expensive.
 Fortunately you can make your own easily and no special equipment or ingredients are required.
 Once you have made ACV you can make all kinds of other great vinegar products including wine vinegars.